zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

 ### Lustre* LNET Configuration

-This is normally set by the Manager for Lustre\*, but can be recovered by making a copy of the following file.
+This is normally set by the Intel® Manager for Lustre* software, but can be recovered by making a copy of the following file.
 ```
 # Lustre* LNet Configuration: